fabioarciniegas/Roman-Art-and-Architecture---Course-Notes/Roman-Art-and-Architecture-Course-Notes.md

 Roman art and architecture

-# Early chronology of Rome
+# Early Chronology of Rome

 Earliest roman story starts not with Romans but  Villanuovans and Etruscans, people north of Rome, around 1000 BCE.
 Note this is around the end of the bronze age (1700) and the beginning of Iron (1000).
 The chronology of this time is divided in Archaic I and II, roughly corresponding to 1000-750 (also named early Iron age) and 700 ~600 .